MicrosoftDocs/msteams-docs/msteams-platform/toolkit/configure-tab-capability.md

 1. [Setup local debug environment](#setup-local-debug-environment-in-visual-studio-code)
 1. [Move the application to Azure](#move-the-application-to-azure)

 If you prefer to develop a server-side tab app, you don't need to update the folder structure, debug profile, or bicep infrastructure.
 Add new routes to the tab page in your bot service and update app manifest.
 However, the following steps describe how to configure the tab capability for a client-side tab app.

-To create a hello world bot with tab, see [Hello World Bot with Tab](https://github.com/OfficeDev/TeamsFx-Samples/tree/main/hello-world-bot-with-tab).
+For example, see [Hello World Bot with Tab](https://github.com/OfficeDev/TeamsFx-Samples/tree/main/hello-world-bot-with-tab).

-### Configure bot capability in app manifest
+### Configure tab capability in app manifest

 1. To configure your tab within a group, channel, or personal scope in your app manifest appPackage or manifest.json, use the following examples: